pgoncalvesgit/temp/README.md

 |--|--|--|
 |DescriptionId|int|Description ID of the brand new created description|

-## Add to the Database - Add a new Probe to the Database
+## Add a new Probe to the Database

 #### Method - POST